microcks/microcks.io/content/blog/microcks-on-minikube.md

 We're now going to install Microcks with basic options.
 We'll do that using the Helm Chart so you'll also need the [`helm`](https://helm.sh) binary.
 You can use `brew install helm` on Mac for that.

-Then, we'll need to prepare the `/etc/hosts` file so that we’ll can access Microcks using an Ingress.
+Then, we'll need to prepare the `/etc/hosts` file to access Microcks using an Ingress.
 Add the line containing `microcks.m.minikube.local` address.
-You need to declare 2 host name for both Microcks and Keycloak.
+You need to declare 2 host names for both Microcks and Keycloak.

 ```sh
 $ cat /etc/hosts